 Ambulances, fire trucks, water trucks and other emergency vehicles shall have unobstructed access to all mobile homes and other Park facilities.
-No street or road in the Park shall exceed aa slope of ten (10) percent and all curves and turnarounds shall be sized to allow movement of emergency vehicles.
+No street or road in the park shall exceed aa slope of ten percent (10%) and all curves and turnarounds shall be sized to allow movement of emergency vehicles.